mandydc10/advent_of_code_23/README.md

 For each game, find the minimum set of cubes that must have been present.
 What is the sum of the power of these sets?

-Your puzzle answer was 63981.
+<strong>Your puzzle answer was 63981.

 Both parts of this puzzle are complete!
-They provide two gold stars: **
+They provide two gold stars: **</strong>
 </p>